walrus-seer/theme/README.md

-this is for he shopify theme
+this is for the shopify theme